theOGCodeWitcher/ytdb-project/README.md

 ### Sophisticated Rating Algorithm 📊

 We've designed a sophisticated rating algorithm that takes multiple factors into account to provide a channel rating out of 5.
 As users rate channels, the system evolves to reflect their preferences.

-### Discover Trending Channels 🔥

-Explore trending channels across various categories, so you can always stay updated with what's hot on YouTube, all in one place.

 ### Personalized Recommendations Algorithm 🌐